Different Types of Customer Feedback (and How to address them)

 On the other hand, both NPS and CSAT track customer sentiment.
 CSAT scores are based on a customer’s support interaction, whereas NPS shows how likely a customer is to recommend the brand/product to others.

 Looking for a customer feedback tool?
 Check out Rapidr.io.
 Sign up now.

 Customer Effort Feedback (CES)

 The Customer Effort Score is a metric that reflects the ease of completing a customer’s task.
 It is calculated by assigning points to each task and then summing up the points.
 It came into the limelight with an HBR article, quoting the easiest way to increase customer loyalty is to make the customer journey.

 This score is used in customer service, marketing, and product development.
-It helps companies understand how their customers feel when they interact with them, what they find easy or difficult, and where they experience any pain points while completing tasks.
+It helps companies understand how their customers feel when interacting with them, what they find easy or difficult, and where they experience pain points while completing tasks.